andrew-malikov/eko/readme.md

 Q: Can I run multiple such logging services that listen the same containers with the same storage?

 A: Nope, right now it would probably fail.
 At least with the FS storage, some of the services would fail to write to the same file.

+---

+Q: Does eko arrange logs with the last saved position?

+A: Yep, it does.